KietDo0602/anonymous-store/README.md

 ## Features
 * Create new user
 * Log In
-* Add and remove items
+* Add and remove one quantities at a time
-* Remove items
+* Remove all items at once
 * Edit the quantity of the items in real time
 * Calculate automatically the total including the shipping (if chosen)